 The Enrollee shall maintain record of work orders for operations and maintenance projects.

-ATTACHMENT E2 – SUMMARY OF NOTIFICATION, MONITORING AND REPORTING REQUIREMENTS PER SPILL CATEGORIES
+ATTACHMENT E2 – SUMMARY OF NOTIFICATION, MONITORING AND REPORTING REQUIREMENTS

-This Attachment provides a summary of notification, monitoring and reporting requirements, by spill category as defined in section 5.13.1.
-(Individual Spill Notification, Monitoring and Reporting), and as required in Attachment E1 of this General Order, for quick reference purposes only The content in this Attachment is summarized from the detailed reporting requirements in Attachment E1 and provided for summary purposes only.
+This Attachment provides a summary of notification, monitoring and reporting requirements, by spill category, and for Enrollee-owned and/or operated laterals as required in Attachment E1 of this General Order, for quick reference purposes only.

 Table E2-1

-Spill Category 1: Spills to Watersof the United States
+Spill Category 1: Spills to Surface Waters